Rain, Steam and Speed – The Great Western Railway: Background

-The painting was painted close to the end of the Industrial Revolution, which brought a massive shift from an agrarian economy to one dominated by machine manufacturing in the Victorian Era.
-The railway was among the most potent symbols of industrialization, since this new way of transportation heavily affected industrial and social life.
+The painting was painted close to the end of the Industrial Revolution, which brought a massive shift from an agrarian economy to one dominated by machine manufacturing in the Victorian era.
+The railway was among the most potent symbols of industrialisation, since this new way of transportation heavily affected industrial and social life.
 Turner seemed to be a generation ahead of other artists, as he was among the few painters at the time to consider industrial advancement as a commendable subject of art.
 The painting suggests that modern technology is a reality racing towards us.

-The Great Western Railway (GWR) was one of a number of private British railway companies created to develop the new means of transport.
+The Great Western Railway (GWR) was one of a number of British railway companies created to develop the new means of transport.
 The location of the painting is widely accepted as Maidenhead Railway Bridge, across the River Thames between Taplow and Maidenhead; a place that Turner had been exploring for over thirty years.
 The view is looking east towards London.
 The bridge was designed by Isambard Kingdom Brunel and completed in 1839.

 Description

 Turner's painting illustrates an oncoming train in the countryside during a summer rainstorm.
 The train in the center is dark and rain-shrouded, surrounded by a golden natural landscape on both sides.
 However, the train and bridge, the solid elements of the painting, are barely hinted at, disappearing into the hazy and unreal atmosphere.
 The mist rising from the water, the rain that veils the sky, and the steam from the locomotive are blurred and mixed, unifying the painting's colors.
-In the lower-left corner of the painting, we can see a little person on a boat, making evident that the bridge is constructed on top of a river.
+In the lower-left corner of the painting, we can see a couple on a boat, making evident that the bridge is constructed on top of a river.
 In the bottom right of the painting, a hare runs along the track.
 Three white puffs of steam released by the engine into the air indicate that the train is in motion.
 The first, and nearest to the engine is the most distinct puff, while the other two gradually disappear in the horizon.
 For some, this detail expresses the idea of speed, as the puffs are progressively left behind.
-However they could equally well have been dispersed by the furious wind evident in the grey streaks painted across the viaduct.
+However, they could equally well have been dispersed by the furious wind evident in the grey streaks painted across the viaduct.
 In the interior of the train, Turner depicted a crowd of waving figures that served as a reminder that the railway was a festive and popular entertainment.